rufuspollock/ckan-import/README.md

 A stand-alone webapp to automate importing data from various sources into CKAN and its DataStore.

+## Install and Deployment

+Get it from github:

+    git clone ...

+We use foreman (as provided by Heroku)

+    foreman start -f Procfile-dev

 ## Implementation

 Focus on import of Data Package stored in Github